mineshkothari/fullstack/README.md

 ### Hosting & Deployment

-As mentioned throughtout the README documentation, Fullstack:
+As mentioned throughout the README documentation, Fullstack:

 - Is hosted on Heroku
 - Uses a local 'static' folder for testing